tinkerbox/message_quickly/README.md

 * simplify callback name
 * catch FacebookApiException errors, can't generate one in the wild yet
 * support for customer matching (US-based page required), not tested yet
-* support for multiple clients
+* support for more complex welcome messages
 * use webmock to disallow remote requests in specs

 ## Credits